wandersonwhcr/romans/README.md

 $result = $filter->filter(0); // N
 ```

+## Techniques

+This section describes some techniques this package uses to convert Roman
+numbers into integer and vice-versa.

 ### Deterministic Finite Automaton (DFA)

 A DFA was developed to check if a string with Roman number is valid.
 This